Is there a penalty if I fail to file a return or pay tax by the due date?

 The principal amount of tax means the amount payable of any kind of national tax by the due date.

-Delinquent tax will be imposed if your payment of the principal amount of tax is overdue, and additional tax will be imposed if you fail to file a final tax return by the due date or understated your tax declarations.
+Delinquent tax will be imposed if your payment of the principal amount of tax is overdue as follows:

 1 Delinquent tax